'Loki' Episode 4 Mid-Credits Scene Explained -- as Best We Can

-(This article contains major spoilers for the fourth episode of the Disney+ series “Loki”)
+(This article contains some MAJOR spoilers for the fourth episode of the Disney+ series “Loki”)

-The fourth episode of Marvel’s “Loki” was extremely eventful — the last 20 minutes or so contained a ton of really big, seemingly very important moments.
-It was a major contrast with last week’s episode, which was a much more leisurely affair.
+After last week’s rather leisurely episode, “Loki” hit us with a ton of plot twists in a row in the fourth episode.
+The fast and furious cavalcade of revelations over the last 20 minutes overloaded out brains just a little bit, as we struggled to comprehend the ramifications of one huge revelation after another.
+But let’s jump straight to the end, and the biggest surprises.

 The climax this week saw Loki (Tom Hiddleston) and Sylvie (Sophia Di Martino) finally take down the Time-Keepers — who are apparently just robots, puppets for whoever is actually running the TVA.
 Then, Ravonna Renslayer (Gugu Mbatha-Raw) gets what she wants: to prune Loki.